aleph-im/aleph-docs/docs/tools/console/upload.md

 - Example: If your main file is `main.py` and it contains a function named `app`, your entry point would be `main:app`.

 #### Node.js
-- Example: If your primary file is `index.js`, your entry point is simply `index.js`.
+- Example: If your primary file is `index.js`, your entry point is simply your `run.sh` file.

 Different languages and frameworks have unique conventions for entry points.
 It's essential to follow the specific guidance for your chosen language or framework.